zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

 # Oracle E-Business Suite Cloud Manager Deployment and Configuration

 ## Introduction
 In this lab, we will deploy the Oracle E-Business Suite Cloud Manager using the Marketplace Application:
 Oracle E-Business Suite Cloud Manager Stack for Demos.

+Estimated Lab Time: 30 minutes

-Watch the short video to deploy your  Oracle E-Business Suite cloud manager.
+Watch this short video to preview how to deploy your Oracle E-Business Suite cloud manager.

 [](youtube:vzIJ4LFOi0s)

-Estimated Lab Time: 30 minutes

 ### Objectives